DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/export.md

 The sheet's header and footer can be customized in Specify the `customizeHeader` and `customizeFooter`

-Below is an example demonstrating all features described in this section.

 .embedded-demo({ "path": "grid-export/advanced-customization", "showThemeSelector": true })